donebear/skills/README.md

 | ---------- | ----------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `donebear` | Operates the Done Bear CLI for command discovery, auth and workspace preflight, task and project workflows, API keys, and Things imports. | The user asks to run `donebear`, inspect `donebear spec` or `donebear context`, or manage Done Bear tasks, projects, workspaces, auth, API keys, or imports from the terminal. |

-## Maintenance

-- Keep the README skill inventory in sync with `skills/*/SKILL.md`.
-- When adding or removing a skill, update both `README.md` and `AGENTS.md`.

 ## License

 [MIT](LICENSE.md)